Image

 • Move away from the heat source and secure the danger area first.
 Switch off electrical appliances, fight flames or remove the source before treating the burn.

-Should you cover a burn or let it breathe?
+Should you cover a burn blister or let it breathe?

 How long should you keep a burn covered?

-Dressings should be changed immediately if the wound starts to smell or become painful.
-Seek medical assistance if the burn hasn't healed within two weeks.
+Burn dressings should be changed immediately if the wound starts to smell or become painful.

 Fortunately, many burns can be prevented.
 Most of them happen in the heart of the home – the kitchen.
 These simple tips can protect you and your family: